Stories from the sea

 A Seal in the Bathtub

-Before he became a curator, before the whales of New York, a young Paul Sieswerda carried a tiny orphaned harbor seal home from a Boston beach — certain he'd feed the pup through the night and return him to the aquarium the next day.
+Before he became a curator, before the whales of New York, Paul Sieswerda Sr., then in his twenties, carried a tiny orphaned harbor seal home from a Boston beach — certain he'd feed the pup through the night and return him to the aquarium the next day.

 Instead, the seal stayed.
 He slept in the bathtub.
 He paddled in a kiddie pool.
 He became "Cecil" to the family and a character at birthday parties.
 A Seal in the Bathtub is the true, tender story of how one small creature changed a young biologist's life — and set him on a path that would span five decades of caring for the ocean.